ibm-cloud-docs/solution-tutorials/vpc-transit.hidden.md

    ```
    {: codeblock}

-This change results in the IP address of the firewall changing from the firewall instance used earlier to the IP address of the network load balancer.
+This change results in the IP address of the firewall-router changing from the firewall-router instance used earlier to the IP address of the network load balancer.
 This will need to be applied to a number of VPC route table routes in the transit and spoke vpcs.
 It is best to start over:

    ```sh